laurence-myers/flspo/README.md

 In FL Studio, when you go to add a new Generator or Effect, the dropdown menu will have a new folder named "By Vendor".

-If you install a new plugin, add it to FL Studio by doing a "quick scan", then re-run FLSPO.
+If you install a new plugin, add it to FL Studio by doing a full plugin scan ("Add" -> "Manage Plugins", click "Find installed plugins"), then re-run FLSPO.

 _(This only makes sense when you use the "Tree" or "Categories" views.
 The "Simple" view will not look any different.)_